Commodity Price Formation: Physical Constraints, Financial Flows, and Structural Drivers

 Industrial metals: the market of structural transformation

 Copper, aluminum, nickel, lithium, and cobalt are core inputs for electrification and the energy transition.
 An electric vehicle requires six times more copper than an internal combustion vehicle (IEA).
 Lithium demand is expected to multiply sevenfold by 2040 (IEA, Critical Minerals Market Review).
 Production and refining are highly concentrated: China refines 65% of global copper, 70% of cobalt, and 60% of rare earths (USGS).
-Long project lead times (10–15 years for a copper mine, S&P Global MI) create structurally inelastic supply amid accelerating demand.
+The market-by-market analysis is consolidated in our physical commodity markets sub-pillar.
+Long project lead times (10โ15 years for a copper mine, S&P Global MI) create structurally inelastic supply amid accelerating demand.

 Agricultural commodities: the most shock-prone market

-Grains (wheat, corn, rice), oilseeds (soybeans), and tropical products (coffee, cocoa) are the only commodities whose supply is directly exposed to climate shocks — lost harvests cannot be recovered.
-Wheat surged 60% within weeks after Russia’s invasion of Ukraine in February 2022 (CBOT), as Russia and Ukraine account for 30% of global wheat exports (FAO).
-Cocoa prices tripled in 2024 to record highs above $10,000 per ton (ICE) due to persistent drought in Côte d’Ivoire and Ghana (70% of global output, ICCO).
+Grains (wheat, corn, rice), oilseeds (soybeans), and tropical products (coffee, cocoa) are the only commodities whose supply is directly exposed to climate shocks โ lost harvests cannot be recovered.
+Wheat surged 60% within weeks after Russiaโs invasion of Ukraine in February 2022 (CBOT), as Russia and Ukraine account for 30% of global wheat exports (FAO).
+Cocoa prices tripled in 2024 to record highs above $10,000 per ton (ICE) due to persistent drought in Cรดte dโIvoire and Ghana (70% of global output, ICCO).
 Family-specific dynamics are analyzed in Differences between energy, metal, and agricultural commodities.

 Further reading

-Marginal production cost and equilibrium price — The medium-term gravitational floor of prices.
+Marginal production cost as the medium-term gravitational floor of prices.